wp-plugins/iremotewp/readme.txt

 = Coming Soon =

 * Security tool coming soon in iRemoteWP *NEW!
-* Scheduled automated backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas.
+* Scheduled automated backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas. *DEVELOPMENT
-* Manually backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas.
+* Manually backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas. *DEVELOPMENT